Choosing a College

 Building a Balanced Application Approach

 The four-year university admissions process for hopeful transfers or freshmen is labor-intensive, requiring time and thoughtful coordination to bring together all the necessary parts.
 Thus, you need to refine the list of universities you have evaluated individually into a coherent, balanced list.
 It needs to be coherent in that all the schools should meet your needs and be great places for you to study.
-It should be balanced in that it reflects a total number of schools that is achievable to apply to in one application cycle, and in that you balance the competitiveness of the schools you apply to.
+It should be balanced in that it reflects a total number of schools that is achievable to apply to in one application cycle, and that you are likely to get into at least some of your options.

 To balance the list of schools to which you are applying, you will want to ensure you have some “reaches” (schools with very competitive admissions processes), some “safety schools” (schools you will likely get into), and a few in between.
 As you refine your list, there are a few things to remember:

-Don’t self-select out of competitive programs: Make sure you pursue some reach schools.
-Get feedback from your Ambassador and Service to School on your overall application if you want feedback about whether your reach schools make sense.
+1. Don’t self-select out of competitive programs: Make sure you pursue some reach schools.
+Get feedback from your Ambassador and Service to School on your overall application about whether your reach schools make sense.
 You will miss 100% of the shots you don’t take.

-Do you research to find the right schools for your list: Schools don’t exist on a single sliding scale—published school rankings are not an established, objective review of all schools in order of quality or competitiveness.
+3. Do your research to find the right schools for your list: Published school rankings are not an established, objective review of all schools in order of quality or competitiveness.
 While not all schools are equal, even prestigious institutions may not have what you are looking for.
-Case in point: Stanford University boasts of having the best psychology department in the world, but it does not have a clinical psychology program for undergraduates.
+Case in point: Stanford University claims to have the best psychology department in the world, but it does not have a clinical psychology program for undergraduates.
 On the other hand, the University of California in Los Angeles (UCLA) has a world-renowned clinical psychology program.
 What the Stanford-UCLA example shows is that you cannot rely exclusively on name recognition when evaluating universities.
 You need to know what you want from an undergraduate institution before you can rank your choice schools.

 Special Considerations for Active Duty Applicants